 THC is the cannabinoid—the chemically active compounds that can be found in the cannabis plant—that is recognized for being what makes consumers of the cannabis plant feel “high.”
-Naturally, individuals who plan on consuming cannabis for recreational or certain medical purposes may have a substantial interest in buying varieties of cannabis that have the highest THC levels available.
+Naturally, individuals who plan on consuming cannabis for recreational or certain wellness purposes may have a substantial interest in buying varieties of cannabis that have the highest THC levels available.
 But sometimes, this particular compound is considered undesirable.
 This is the exact reason why cannabis farmers and geneticists have worked diligently to create distinctively different forms of the cannabis plant.

 Essentially, the primary difference between marijuana and hemp is that—while both products are derived from the same genetic family (cannabis)—marijuana is high in THC content while hemp is not.
 Because THC is among the most powerful types of cannabinoids, its presence in a given plant will have a major impact on what the product is actually used for.